 Whether you are looking for world-class fly fishing or just want to bait a hook and sit on the bank in the sunshine, you’ll find what you’re looking for in the Willamette Valley.

-There are many rivers and streams in the area to choose from, with rainbow, cutthroat and brook trout, as well as steelhead and salmon in season.
-The North Santiam is considered to be a premiere destination for trout fishing.
+There are many rivers and streams in the area to choose from, with rainbow, cutthroat and brook trout, as well as steelhead and salmon in season, and ponds and lakes with trout, bass, catfish and bluegill for the catching.

-Bluegill, crappie, smallmouth bass, and catfish can be caught where the Willamette and the Calapooia rivers join at Bryant Park in Albany.
-You can also fish for trout, steelhead, and salmon in season.
+Spring, summer and fall are great for fishing in the valley, particularly if you are looking to take the family.
+Bluegill, crappie, smallmouth bass and catfish can be caught where the Willamette and the Calapooia rivers join at Bryant Park in Albany, as well as good fishing for stocked trout at Timber-Linn and Waverly Lakes.